Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has decided to implement a new management style that will significantly flatten the management hierarchy within the company.
-Which dimension of service management is most applicable to this change?
+Which dimension of Service Management is most applicable to this change?

 - [ ] Information and Technology.
 - [x] Organization and people.